TheKnightCoder/Ansible-Networking/README.md

 Running Ansible Docker Container
 ------------------------------------------
 The Ansible networking repository has two containers that can be run.
 One is the container that runs Ansible itself, the source code for this container can be found in `Dockerfile`.
-The other is ARA web server which allows you to view a report of all Ansible playbooks that have run via the web browser, the source code for this container can be found in `ARADokcerfile`.
+The other is ARA web server which allows you to view a report of all Ansible playbooks that have run via the web browser, the source code for this container can be found in `ARADockerfile`.

 To run these two containers we will utilising the `docker-compose.yml` file which contains configuration for the containers such as ports and volumes.